EGG-SR: Embedding Symbolic Equivalence into Symbolic Regression via Equality Graph: Methodology

 \textit{\method-based Feedback Prompt.} Since LLMs typically generate Python functions rather than symbolic expressions directly, we introduce a wrapper that parses the generated Python code into symbolic expressions.
 These expressions are then transformed into e-graphs using a set of rewrite rules.
-From each e-graph, we extract semantically equivalent expressions and summarize them into a concise message, which is incorporated into the prompt for the next round.
-This augmentation enables the LLM to observe a richer set of functionally equivalent expressions, potentially improving the quality and accuracy of subsequent predictions.
+From each e-graph, we extract semantically equivalent expressions and summarize them into a similar feedback message, which is incorporated into the prompt for the next round.
+This augmentation enables the LLM to observe a richer set of functionally equivalent expressions, potentially improving the quality and accuracy of predictions in future iterations.